Climate Change Quiz

 True or False: Wasting less food is a way to reduce greenhouse gas emissions.

 In the process of producing food, about 13% never makes it to the grocery store while around 17% gets wasted in households.
 This amounts to more than a third of food produced globally contributing to climate change.
 Some of this wasted food spoils in transit, while consumers throw some of this food out.
-Food loss and waste account for around 8.2 percent of the total human-made greenhouse gas emissions.
+Approximately 8-10% of the world’s greenhouse gas emissions relate to food waste.